 Grammys 2022: All the best-dressed stars on the red carpet

+Grammys 2022: Best-dressed stars on the red carpet from Billie Eilish to Laverne Cox

 Here are some of the most iconic looks at the 64th annual Grammy Awards